 In an outpatient setting, group therapy sessions usually meet only once weekly.
 In an intensive inpatient treatment setting, residential, and partial hospitalization setting, addiction group therapy sessions may be conducted two or three times per week.

-Some of the unique benefits of addiction group therapy include:
+Below are some of the unique benefits of addiction group therapy include.

 Individuals suffering from alcohol or substance use disorders usually become isolated from friends, family, and the world in general.
 Their substance use strains their relationships and could even cause irreversible damage.
 Addiction group therapy allows these people to experience a feeling of connection and belonging that was missing from their lives.
 The recognition that they’re not alone in this struggle helps to ease their feelings of isolation, which will allow for healing and positive transformation to occur.